 Some other things that you should know:

-- SkyTrak has to be level to the ball, which means you should have a mat large enough to stand on and place the unit
+- SkyTrak has to be level with the ball, which means you should have a mat large enough to stand on and place the unit.

 - You can potentially damage the unit with an errant shank.
 You might want to purchase a protective case ($149 extra)

-- If you want to access more simulation software options, then you should plan on using a PC computer
+- If you want to access more simulation software options, you should plan to use a PC.

 Is It Worth It?